ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 and among other things he informed me that
 at their first start they made a great mistake
 they only sent their boys to school.
 These
-boys became intelligent men, but they mar
+boys became intelligent men, but they mar­
 ried uneducated and uncivilized wives, and
 the uniform result was that the children were
 all like the mother.
 Thus the father soon